mottaquikarim/pycontent/content/topics/data_science.md

 3) **Natural disaster prediction**
 	- Data from ships, aircrafts, radars, satellites
 	- Predict occurrences of natural disasters, the areas to be affected, and (where applicable) the path of the storm
-	- Earlier predictions to maximize evacuation potential==
+	- Earlier predictions to maximize evacuation potential

 ## The Data Science Lifecycle